stackless-dev/stackman/README.md

 This library aims to provide a simple api that can be shared among all projects that manipulate the C stack.

+Additionally, it provides a set of pre-assembled libraries for the most common platforms so that no assembly steps are required by users.

 ## Features
 - Simple api
   - `stackman_switch()` is the only function.